zzzprojects/docs/entityframework.net/pages/model/database-generated.md

 ## DatabaseGeneratedOption.Computed

 The `DatabaseGeneratedOption.Computed` is useful when you have computed columns in your database.
-EF will not update these columns, but it will query and return the values of these fields once the data is inserted or Updated.
+EF will not update these columns, but it will query and return the values of these fields once the data is inserted or updated.

 ```csharp
 public class Book